caheuer/neuro-renpy-implementation/README.md

 Please be aware that the mod currently only works for desktop builds due to limitations with the websocket package used by this mod.
 Web, Android and iOS builds are not be able to connect via websocket.

+The mod will automatically provide all dialogue as context and create actions for choices and inputs.
+If you would like to give extra context or provide extra functions, you can use the functions described in [FUNCTIONS.md](FUNCTIONS.md).

+Check out [the example project](examples/Example%20Game) for a Ren'Py project that uses the mod and its extra functions for developers.
+Copy it into your Ren'Py project folder to launch it with the Ren'Py launcher.

 Please test if your game runs properly with the implementation before building.
 I recommend using the software [Tony by Pasu4](https://github.com/Pasu4/neuro-api-tony) for this.

-If you would like to give extra context or provide extra functions via Neuro Game API, you can use the functions described in [FUNCTIONS.md](FUNCTIONS.md).

-Check out [the example project](examples/Example%20Game) for a Ren'Py project that uses the Neuro Game API and its extra functions for developers.
-Copy it into your Ren'Py project folder to launch it with the Ren'Py launcher.

 Mentioning the mod or me in your game is not neccessary, however if you wish to do so, please attribute "ChrisAusDemKlo" (my Twitch and Discord username).